KxSystems/docs-v1/docs/dashboards/datagrid.md

 ![Screenshot](img/selectionrouting.jpg)

 When enabled, a user selecting a data grid row will have data grid variables asigned to [view state parameters](introduction#view-state-parameters).
-In the example below, _rowID_ from a Data Grid has been mapped to a _rowid_ view state parameter.
+In the example below, _rowID_ from a Data Grid is mapped to a `rowid` view state parameter.

 ![Screenshot](img/enablerow.jpg)